Get your team started in minutes

-What is the Deploy Amazon EKS Clusters Template?
+What Is the Deploy Amazon Eks Clusters Template?

 Amazon EKS itself is a managed Kubernetes service.
 That means AWS handles the heavy stuff like control plane setup, updates, and security patches, while you focus on running your apps.
 This template makes it even easier to get started with EKS without getting overwhelmed.

-Why This is Helpful ?
+Why Amazon Eks Clusters Is Helpful ?

 • No more piecing together random guides :